Travel details

 Kaman-Kalehöyük Site

-Kaman-Kalehöyük is an ancient site located in Kırşehir Province near Ankara, where traces of human habitation dating from the 3rd millennium BCE have been confirmed.
-Excavations have been conducted by a Japanese research team, revealing overlapping cultural layers of ancient Anatolian civilizations such as the Hittites and the Phrygians.
-It is internationally recognized as an archaeologically important site.
+The Kaman-Kalehöyük site is an ancient ruin located in Kırşehir province near Ankara, with traces of human habitation confirmed from the 3rd millennium BCE.
+Excavations have been advanced by a Japanese research team, revealing overlapping cultural layers of ancient Anatolian civilizations such as the Hittites and Phrygians.
+It is internationally noted as an archaeologically important site.

 [Japanese Guide]